 Thanks to our founding Sponsor

 No one parenting strategy works for every family in every situation.
 Each child is unique and even siblings will challenge parents in different ways and require different responses.
 There are, however, overarching principles which can guide parents in those responses.
-ParentTalk provides the tools and practical insights to interact with your child in the most effective, positive way.
+The ParentTalk Podcast provides the tools and practical insights to interact with your child consistently, effectively, and positively.

 ParentTalk: Behind the Mics